ruggeri/tech-notes/programming-languages/method-dispatch/interface-dispatch.md

 ## Inline Method Caching

 One solution is to use inline method caching.
 At a callsite, the type of the last object, and the address of the called method, is stored.
-If the site is monomorphic, this can grealy speed up method invokation.
+If the site is monomorphic, this can greatly speed up method invocation.

 In case you have a polymorphic call site, you can replace with a switch of a few type options, jumping to the appropriate method.
 This is sometimes called a PIC or Polymorphic Inline Cache.

 ## Implementing Interface Methods

 In addition to a vtable, also link to an array of _itables_, which can be iterated.
 Check for the appropriate interface id, and eventually you find the right itable.
 Now you have an itable with a fixed layout, so you lookup at the offset and find the place in the vtable to jump to.

 This is O(n) in the number of interfaces, and involves one more indirection than the vtable.